Animal effigy pendant

 Not On View

-Stylized rendering of an animal effigy pendant.
-Biconically drilled hole through the tail area allows for suspension on a cord.
-End of curled tail is broken off.
-Agate is mottled gray-brown in color.
+Stylized rendering of an animal effigy pendant with blunt slightly-curled tail.
+Biconically drilled holes through each of the two front legs allow for suspension on a cord.
+Agate is mottled red-brown in color.

 Excavated in the Sitio Conte area, Coclé Province, Panama, after 1930; by 1950 in a Private Collection, San José, Costa Rica; to Paul Pasher, New York, between 1950 and 1955 and kept with Manuel Miranda Pinto, San Salvador, El Salvador; brought to the United States, April 1970 and sold to the Edward H. Merrin Gallery, New York; to the MFA, December 1971, purchase.